getstackhead/sample-project-php/README.md

 ```

 After deployment, open the domain in your web browser.

-You should see a page that prints "Hello world!" alongside the PHP version and successful database connection.
+If you deployed a container-typed project, you should see a page that prints "Hello world!" alongside the PHP version and successful database connection.

+If you deployed a native-typed project, you should see "This website was provisioned by StackHead." on the website.